-This course is designed to give the student a foundation for discussion and an understanding of drugs.
+Substance AbuseHPER-1073 hoursThis course is designed to give the student a foundation for discussion and an understanding of drugs.
 The course covers some of the psychological, sociological, and biological reasons people use drugs.
 An emphasis will be placed on those drugs which are most widely used and abused.

-First Aid HPER-109 2 hours

-This course studies the emergency treatment of injuries, wounds, hemorrhage, burns, and poisoning.
-Emphasizes the techniques of artificial respiration and emergency bandaging.
+First Aid HPER-109 2 hours This course studies the emergency treatment of injuries, wounds, hemorrhage, burns, and poisoning.
+The course emphasizes the techniques of artificial respiration and emergency bandaging.
 CPR training will be required.